microsoft/vscode-jupyter/.github/test_plan.md

     1. Move the cell around and verify intellisense hover still works on the `import sys`
     1. Delete and readd the cell and verify intellisense hover still works.
 -   [ ] Verify Notebook Keyboard Shortcuts
-    1. Using the notebook generated from the manualTestFile.py, do the following
-    1. Select a cell by clicking on it
+    1. Select a notebook cell by clicking on it
-    1. Move selection up and down with j,k and arrow keys.
+    1. Move selection up and down with `j`, `k` and arrow keys.
     1. Focus a cell by double clicking on it or hitting the enter key when selected
     1. Move selection through the code with the arrow keys.
     1. Verify selection travels between focused cells